 That implies the need to invest in reliable night light, as this will provide them with enough lighting whenever necessary.

-  Usually, an aquarium light timer will come in handy for you at this point, as it will ensure the turning on and off of the night light is seamless.
+Usually, an aquarium light timer will come in handy for you at this point, as it will ensure that turning on and off the night light is seamless.

 On the other hand, if the turtle is in an open pond, there will be no need for you to invest in a night light.

 This habitat allows the turtle to enjoy between 10 and 12 hours of UV light from the sun, which is enough.
 Once darkness sets in, let the turtle rest.

 From their low maintenance costs to how quiet they are, you will instantly fall in love with turtles.